TcOpenGroup/TcOpen/src/TcOpenAppTemplates/StandardMtsTemplate/README.md

-# !!!UNDER CONTSTUCTION!!!
+<iframe src="https://giphy.com/embed/fVeAI9dyD5ssIFyOyM" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/OctoNation-work-construction-fVeAI9dyD5ssIFyOyM">via GIPHY</a></p>

 # MTS standard application template

 ## Preliminary note

-This application template was developed for MTS company.
+The TcOpen group develops this application template in and for the MTS company.
 We are making it available to the community for use or inspiration.

-This application template will be further developed to meet the needs of the MTS.
+The application template will develop to meet the needs of the MTS.
 We will accept the input from the community.
-There will be though some limits imposed to the changes of this particular template.
+There are, though, some limits imposed on the changes of this particular template.
-TcOpen will include different application templates that will be more open to the change from the community.
+TcOpen will develop different application templates that will be more open to change.

 -------------------------------------------

 # Application template architecture

-The entry point of the application is the MAIN program cyclally called from the PLC task.
+The application's entry point is the `MAIN` program called cyclically from the PLC task.
-MAIN declares the instance of the `Technology` type that is the context of the whole application.
-All your code should be placed within the `Main` method of technology object (`_technology.Main()`) that will properly contextualize all your code.
+`MAIN` declares the instance of the `Technology` type that is the context of the whole application.
+You should place all your code within the `Main` method of technology object (`_technology.Main()`) that will contextualize all your code.

-If you are not familiar with the architecture of TcOpen framework context concept you can find more [here](https://docs.tcopengroup.org/articles/TcOpenFramework/TcoCore/TcoContext.html) or more generic overview [here](https://docs.tcopengroup.org/articles/TcOpenFramework/TcoCore/Introduction.html).
+If you are not familiar with the architecture of the TcOpen framework `context` concept, you can find more [here](https://docs.tcopengroup.org/articles/TcOpenFramework/TcoCore/TcoContext.html) or more generic overview [here](https://docs.tcopengroup.org/articles/TcOpenFramework/TcoCore/Introduction.html).

 *Following video introduces the application context*